Buy Now WhatsApp Me Where to buy

 Depression, diarrhoea,

-dehydration (highly susceptible 5 –10 weeks of age)
+5 –10 weeks of age)

-Changes in diet or coccidioses
+Changes in diet or

-ALL THE ABOVE CONDITIONS REQUIRE VETERINARY TREATMENT0
+ALL THE ABOVE CONDITIONS REQUIRE VETERINARY TREATMENT

 Prophylactic (intended to prevent disease) and Preventative Health Care

-Annual vaccinations to protect against calicivirus
+Annual vaccinations to protect against calicivirus.

-Daily check that no diarrhoea is present, fur and skin for dandruff, bald spots (due to ringworm or stress) or itchiness (due to environment), and eyes, ears and nose for any discharge
+Daily check that no diarrhoea is present, fur and skin for dandruff, bald spots (due to ringworm or stress) or itchiness (due to environment), and eyes, ears and nose for any discharge.

 Toenails may need clipping – be aware of correct technique.
-Do not cut too close to the blood vessel or nerve within the nail
+Do not cut too close to the blood vessel or nerve within the nail.

 Rabbits incisors are open-rooted and grow continually throught their life, constant wear from gnawing hard food or wood is essential.
 If and when malocclusion occurs the incisors can be trimmed only by a vet.